Circuitscape/Omniscape.jl/docs/src/usage.md

 #### Conditional Connectivity Options

 **`conditional`:** One of true, false.
 Defaults to false.
 Should conditional source/target matching be used?
 That is, should a given target only be connected to sources that meet similarity conditions to the target?
-If false, _none_ of the arguments described bellow are needed.
+If false, _none_ of the options described below are needed.
 If true, then gridded data with values for each pixel are used to compare targets and sources and determine which pairs should be connected according to user-specified criteria.

 **`n_conditions`:** One of 1, 2.
 Defaults to 1.
 The number of conditions to use for conditional source/target matching.